 - Access.
 This not only includes navigating physical facilities but also completing forms and making payments needed to access healthcare services.
 One way to help navigation is with consistent wording, such as always calling the place to buy lunch a “cafeteria,” “café,” or “coffee shop.”
 When it comes to forms and other paperwork, our job includes clearly defining key terms (such as “deductibles”) and explaining necessary costs like insurance premiums and co-pays.

 - Illness.
 In this phase, health literacy goes beyond writing about diagnoses to offering non-reading options like pictures, videos, and support groups.
 Health literacy is also about creating understandable informed consent forms and designing patient-friendly decision tools.
 Also pay attention to medical jargon and other odd ways we use words.
 For instance, a “positive” test result may not always indicate good news.

 - Self-care.
 Patients, perhaps with their family members or other caregivers, assume a lot of responsibility these days for treating an acute illness, managing chronic conditions, and intervening appropriately in emergency situations.
 One way to help patients do so correctly is by teaching them how to keep track of their health histories be it with a notebook, spreadsheet, or online tool.

 Helen often talks health literacy and the continuum of care in her most popular keynote presentation, “What Health Literacy Is, Why It Matters, Ways You Can Help.”
-Want Helen to talk about this topic with your group, too?
-Email Helen today to make that happen, email@example.com
+Want Helen to talk about this topic at your organization or event, too?
+Email Helen today to make that happen, firstname.lastname@example.org

-You might also be interested in Helen’s award-winning book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition (updated 2018).
+Information in this month’s How-To Tip is adapted from the chapter “Continuum of Care” in Helen Osborne’s book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Third Edition.